phemex/phemex-api-docs/FIX-API-en.md

 # Introduction

 FIX (Financial Information eXchange) is a standard electronic messaging protocol which can be used to place orders, receive order updates and executions, and cancel orders.
-Our FIX api is based on the FIX 4.2 specification and modeled after FIX implementations of other popular cryptocurrency exchanges.
+Our FIX API is based on the FIX 4.2 specification and modeled after FIX implementations of other popular cryptocurrency exchanges.

 FIX endpoint URL: *tcp+ssl://fix.phemex.com:port*

 Clients should connect to the endpoint using SSL.
 Sequence numbers are started from 1 for each session, Resend request and sequence reset messages are supported.

+*Please join our telegram group [Phemex FIX](https://t.me/Phemex_FIX) if you have any questions.*

 # Messages
 All messages should include the following header: